-There are many ways to get CBD into your body, but when you want immediate relief, whether we’re talking high-CBD hemp or high-THC cannabis, nothing is faster than smoking or vaping it, right?
+There are many ways to get CBD into your body, but when you want immediate relief, whether we’re talking high-CBD hemp — or high-THC cannabis, for that matter — nothing is faster than smoking or vaping it, right?

 Is dry vaping better than smoking?

+As noted, smoking requires that you inhale burnt plant matter.
 Inhalation affects you instantly because you’re bypassing your digestive system and liver, and getting the vapor or smoke directly into your bloodstream through the capillaries in your lungs.
-But if your lungs are precious — and they are, especially when COVID-19 is rampaging around the globe — you might think twice before inhaling the soot, ash and carbon gases that are inevitable when you incinerate the plant.
+But if your lungs are precious — and they are, especially when COVID-19 is rampaging around the globe — you might think twice before inhaling the soot, ash, and carbon gases that are inevitable when you incinerate the plant.

-So let’s take a look at dry vaping, specifically for CBD flower, or the hot ‘new’ cannabinoid on the block, CBG.
-To be clear, we’re not talking about pen-style vaporizers, which will always contain some liquid formulation that will include a thinning agent, often MCT coconut oil or propylene glycol, a petroleum by product; or the tank-and-coil mods that are sold as an alternative to cigarettes.
+There are many vaping devices that will allow you to dry vape CBD flower, or the hot ‘new’ cannabinoid on the block, CBG.
+To be clear, we’re not talking about pen-style vaporizers, which will always contain some liquid formulation that will include a thinning agent, often MCT coconut oil or propylene glycol, a petroleum by-product; or the tank-and-coil vape mods that are sold as an alternative to cigarettes.
 These produce aerosols, not vapor.

 Is dry herb vaping safe?

 Dry vaping allows you to inhale nothing but the boiled steam coming off heated cannabis or hemp flower.
 You get the taste and smell of the flower (delightful!) including the trichomes, resins and terpenes that carry the medicinal properties you’re after.
 You also get a ritual smoke-like experience (fun!) in a way that’s less harsh on your throat and lungs.
 It’s like smoking without the smoke!
 No adulterants, just the vaporized goodness of the plant, with zero processing — farm to lung!

 Try these dry vape products